How can I take over a council tenancy?

 Get the gas and electricity meters to read –

 Tell the post office to redirect your future mail –

 What are other things I need to do/ other useful contacts?

-The British Landlords Association is a free national landlords association, join us today for free!
+The British Landlords Association is a free national landlords association, join us today !